guypollack/bisbis10_typescript/README.md

 # Restaurant Management System

+Last edited by Guy Pollack on 13/05/2024

+Click [here](#running-the-project) for instructions on how to run the project

 ## Overview

 The bisbis10 restaurant management system is a backend service designed to handle various operations related to restaurants, their dishes, and ratings.
 The system aims to provide a comprehensive platform for managing restaurant data, including details about the restaurants, their cuisines, dishes, and customer ratings.